Antonio de Berrio: Biography

 Antonio de Berrio organized several expeditions to Guiana Plateau in his search for the mythical El Dorado.

 Between 1583 and 1589 he carried out his first two expeditions, penetrating the hostile and wild regions of the Colombian plains and the Upper Orinoco.

 First expedition

 The expedition first took place on January 1, 1584.
 It counted 80 conquistadores and its route crossed Meta River and Tomo River to reach the Orinoco River and the foothills of the Guiana Shield.
 There he was stopped by rainy season, however, he learned about the existence of the city-state Manõa, a legendary city of gold also known as El Dorado.
-After examining the west coast, he returned to Bogota in 1585.
+After examining the west coast, he returned to Bogotá in 1585.
 After this expedition, he moved to the estuary of the Orinoco River, where he founded the city of Sao Thome de Guyana, and Trinidad's city San José de Oruña.

 Second expedition

 In 1587 he went on a second expedition, lasting over two years.
 During this time, he investigated the western cliffs of the Guiana Plateau.